EgonSaks/egonsaks/README.md

 I am a full-stack software development and engineering student at [kood/Jõhvi](https://kood.tech).

 I love working with Go and Javascript, but I'm happy to use whatever tool is most suited for the job at hand.
-My two favorite daily activities are learning new things and building cool stuff, either on my own or with my team!
+My two favorite daily activities are learning new things and building cool stuff, either on my own or with a team!

 Recently, I've been diving into Node.js, Typescript, React, and Next.js, exploring new projects during my free time.
 I am also interested in expanding my skill set to include other technologies and frameworks.